Skip to main content

 If you have questions about logging CPD or how to access the Practice Standards, please contact the Council admin team.

-The Council requires evidence of successfully passing the following four courses developed by Health New Zealand Te Whatu Ora either prior to, or within six months of registering.
+The Council requires all practitioners to successfully complete the following Health New Zealand | Te Whatu Ora cultural safety and cultural competency courses either before registration or within six months of registration.

-1. Understanding bias in health care - HNZ
+1. Understanding Bias in Health Care – HNZ

 2. Foundations in Cultural Competency